-At the start of his Player Turn, a player determines whether the flames have spread from any fires he has ignited or spread previously, i.e. from any flame counter he has been responsible for and that has not yet been extinguished (removed) by the opponent.
-The fire can only spread into an adjacent hex if that hex contains a wooden or wattle & daub structure (palisade, bridge, house, etc.).
-For each Flame counter, roll the die once for each adjacent hex that meets the criteria, and consult the Fire Table under the 'Spreading Fire' column.
+At the end of his opponent's Player Turn, a player determines whether or not the flames have spread from any hexes that he has set alight.
+The fire can only spread into an adjacent hex if that hex contains a wooden or wattle & daub structure (palisade,bridge, house, etc).
+Roll the die once for each adjacent hex that meets the criteria, and consult the Fire Table under the 'Spreading Fire' column.
+This rule does not apply to any fire that the opponent has succeeded in extinguishing during his Player Turn.